fbpx

 Essentially you need to work out how much money you will lose buying a motorhome versus how much it will cost to hire a motorhome for the length or your trip… Sound easy?

 Yep, its easy as that!
-And I’m going to show you how to work through the maths with a couple of examples.
+And I’m going to show you how to work through the math with a couple of examples.

 FTM Insider Tip: Germany and the Netherlands tend to be the cheapest options for buying motorhomes.